Zika Virus

 Test Requested Required Requisition(s) Specimen Type Minimum Volume Collection Kit

-Zika PCR and/or Zika serology testing
+Zika virus PCR and/or Zika virus serology testing

 Serum